spiceai/docs/install.md

 - Currently, only macOS and Linux are natively supported.
 [WSL 2](https://docs.microsoft.com/en-us/windows/wsl/install-win10) is required for Windows.
 - arm64 is not yet supported (i.e. Apple's M1 Macs).
 We use M1s ourselves, so we hope to support this very soon :-)

-- Currently, only macOS and Linux are natively supported.
-[WSL 2](https://docs.microsoft.com/en-us/windows/wsl/install-win10) is required for Windows.
-- arm64 is not yet supported (i.e. Apple's M1 Macs).
-We use M1s ourselves, so we hope to support this very soon :-)

 1. Install Docker
 2. Generate and export a GitHub PAT